hyphop/khadas-rescue/docs/spi_upgrade_dhcp.md

-# DHCP + TFTP server
+# SPI flash upgrade example via DHCP + TFTP

-we can use dhcp + tftp for load boot and check systems

-../scrips/net_tftp_server - this script shared working dir for tftp dhcp uploads
+we can use dhcp + tftp for upload files and boot systems ... , just connect your working machine and device board by ethernet cable. start `../scrips/net_tftp_server` - this script which share `../share/` working dir for tftp dhcp uploads

 ## USAGE EXAMPLES